Invertebrate: Taxonomic significance

 The term invertebrates does not describe a taxon in the same way that Arthropoda, Vertebrata or Manidae do.
 Each of those terms describes a valid taxon, phylum, subphylum or family.
 "Invertebrata" is a term of convenience, not a taxon; it has very little circumscriptional significance except within the Chordata.
 The Vertebrata as a subphylum comprises such a small proportion of the Metazoa that to speak of the kingdom Animalia in terms of "Vertebrata" and "Invertebrata" has limited practicality.
-In the more formal taxonomy of Animalia other attributes that logically should precede the presence or absence of the vertebral column in constructing a cladogram, for example, the presence of a notochord.
+In the more formal taxonomy of Animalia other attributes logically should precede the presence or absence of the vertebral column in constructing a cladogram, for example, the presence of a notochord.
 That would at least circumscribe the Chordata.
 However, even the notochord would be a less fundamental criterion than aspects of embryological development and symmetry or perhaps Bauplan.

 Despite this, the concept of invertebrates as a taxon of animals has persisted for over a century among the laity, and within the zoological community and in its literature it remains in use as a term of convenience for animals that are not members of the Vertebrata.
 The following text reflects earlier scientific understanding of the term and of those animals which have constituted it.
 According to this understanding, invertebrates do not possess a skeleton of bone, either internal or external.
 They include hugely varied body plans.
 Many have fluid-filled, hydrostatic skeletons, like jellyfish or worms.
 Others have hard exoskeletons, outer shells like those of insects and crustaceans.
 The most familiar invertebrates include the Protozoa, Porifera, Coelenterata, Platyhelminthes, Nematoda, Annelida, Echinodermata, Mollusca and Arthropoda.
 Arthropoda include insects, crustaceans and arachnids.